huml-lang/website/content/specification.md

      two: 2
      foo: "baz"

 empty_list:: []
 ```

 #### Dicts

-* **Inline:** Keys inside a dict are `key: value` pairs comma separated without trailing commas.
+* **Inline:** Keys inside a dict are `key: value` pairs, comma-separated without trailing commas.
 Inline dicts can only contain scalar key-values and cannot contain vectors or nesting.
-* **Multiline:** Keys inside a dict `key: value` on a line indented exactly by 2 spaces from the beginning of the parent key.
+* **Multi-line:** Keys inside a dict are `key: value` on a line indented by 2 spaces relative to its parent.
 Multi-line dicts can be nested and can contain vectors.
-* **Empty dict:** A vector can be marked as an empty dict with the special value `{}`
+* **Empty dict:** A vector can be marked as an empty dict with the special value `{}`.

 ```huml
 inline_dict:: one: 1, foo: "bar"